Difference-in-Differences with Multiple Time Periods: The Effect of Minimum Wage Policy on Teen Employment

 \section{The Effect of Minimum Wage Policy on Teen Employment}

-In this section, we illustrate the empirical relevance of our proposed methods by studying the effect of the minimum wage on teen employment.
+In this section, we illustrate the empirical relevance of our proposed methods.
+To do this, we apply our methods to study the effect of the minimum wage on teen employment.
+The main goal of this section is to compare results arising from using a TWFE specification (as is most common in applications) to results coming from our proposed method.
+We think that this comparison is important in order to get a sense of whether the theoretical limitations of TWFE discussed in recent work end up translating into meaningful differences in applications.
+Moreover, one might expect that understanding the effect of a minimum wage change on employment is a challenging case for TWFE as the effect of the minimum wage may be dynamic (\cite{Meer2016}) and the timing of minimum wage changes varies across states.
+Unlike TWFE, the approach that we have proposed in the current paper is robust to these challenges.

-From 1999-2007, the federal minimum wage was flat at \$5.15 per hour.
-In July 2007, the federal minimum wage was raised from \$5.15 to \$5.85.
+By far the most common approach to trying to understand the effect of the minimum wage on employment is to exploit variation in the timing of minimum wage increases across states.
+Our identification strategy follows this approach.
+In particular, we consider a time period from 2001-2007 where the federal minimum wage was flat at \$5.15 per hour.
 We focus on county level teen employment in states whose minimum wage was equal to the federal minimum wage at the beginning of the period.
 Some of these states increased their minimum wage over this period -- these become treated groups.
-Others did not -- these are the untreated group.
+In particular, we define groups by the time period when a state first increased its minimum wage.
+Others did not increase their minimum wage -- these are the untreated group.
 This setup allows us to have more data than local case study approaches.
 On the other hand, it also allows us to have cleaner identification (state-level minimum wage policy changes) than in studies with more periods; the latter setup is more complicated than ours particularly because of the variation in the federal minimum wage over time.
 It also allows us to check for internal consistency of identifying assumptions -- namely whether or not the identifying assumptions hold in periods before particular states raised their minimum wages.